MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 Index 124 (sysreq) is a special case because an 84-key keyboard has a different scan code.

-If you define alternate keyboard shortcuts to force a system crash from a USB or PS/2 keyboard, you must either set the **CrashOnCtrlScroll** registry value to 0 or remove it from the registry.
+If you define alternate keyboard shortcuts to force a system crash from a USB or PS/2 keyboard, you must either set the `CrashOnCtrlScroll` registry value to 0 or remove it from the registry.

-### Limitations
+## Limitations

-It is possible for a system to freeze in such a way that the keyboard shortcut sequence will not work.
-However, this should be a very rare occurrence.
-Using the keyboard shortcut sequence to initiate a crash will work even in many instances where CTRL+ALT+DELETE does not work.
+It's possible but rare for a system to freeze in such a way that the keyboard shortcut sequence doesn't work.
+Using the keyboard shortcut sequence to initiate a crash will work even in many instances where CTRL+ALT+DELETE doesn't work.

-Forcing a system crash from the keyboard does not work if the computer stops responding at a high interrupt request level (IRQL).
+Forcing a system crash from the keyboard doesn't work if the computer stops responding at a high interrupt request level (IRQL).
 This limitation exists because the Kbdhid.sys driver, which allows the memory dump process to run, operates at a lower IRQL than the i8042prt.sys driver.